dazayzeh/hadoop_config_with_HDFS/README.md

 5. format the namenode: `hdfs namenode -foramte`
 6. run `start-dfs.sh` then `jps`
   And you should see the Hadoop FileSystem UI up and running at - http://localhost:50070/dfshealth.html#tab-overview
-7. Now you can run `hdfs dfs` to see all the commands that you can use.
+7. Now you can run `hdfs dfs` to see all the commands that FS shell provides to interact with data in HDFS.
 8. At the end run `stop-dfs.all`